Taking over D.C.

 Politicizing Justice

 H.R.
-5179 would strip D.C. voters of the right to elect their own Attorneys General.
-H.R.
-5125 would push local officials out of the selection process for D.C. judges.
+5179 would strip D.C. voters of the right to elect their own Attorney General, removing a key layer of democratic accountability.
+At the same time, H.R.
+5125 would push local officials out of the judicial selection process, concentrating more influence in federal hands.

 02

 H.R.
-5107 repeals most of the Comprehensive Policing and Justice Reform Amendment Act of 2022, dismantling restrictions on use of force, ending transparency and accountability requirements for the police, and reinstating broad police powers.
+5107 proposes to repeal significant portions of the Comprehensive Policing and Justice Reform Amendment Act of 2022.
+This legislation had strengthened restrictions on the use of force, expanded transparency requirements, and enhanced accountability for police misconduct.

 03